aviva-bulow/ATUS-exploration/README.md

 https://www.bls.gov/tus/home.htm

-I'm mostly trying to see how income level effects time spent on food prep, shopping, and cleanup.
+I'm mostly trying to see how income level affects time spent on food prep, shopping, and cleanup.